 Archetypes are not typically tied to one specific color pair.
 This encourages emergent decks and prevents on-rails drafting.

-The narrowest cards in the cube should be among the most desired in the decks they’re desired by.
+The narrowest cards in the cube should be among the most exciting cards in the decks they’re desired by.

 Generic removal spells are typically kept out of gold sections to encourage cross pollination of archetypes and discourage five color good stuff.